bombchus/z64-music-wiki/docs/basic/overview.md

 Where *n* is the value of the regular note to use.
 As an example, if *n* equals 48, then a half note would be 96, an eighth note would be 24, a dotted quarter note would be 72, and a quarter triplet would be 32.

 !!! info "Nintendo 64 Native PPQN"
     Sequences in *Ocarina of Time* and *Majora's Mask* have a native resolution of 48 PPQN.
-The default PPQN of Fruity Loops Studio is 96 PPQN, and the default PPQN of Sekaiju is 120 PPQN.
+The default PPQN of FL Studio is 96 PPQN, and the default PPQN of Sekaiju is 120 PPQN.
 It is easier for a MIDI file to be converted into a sequence if it is already at the native PPQN of *Ocarina of Time* and *Majora's Mask* than to have SEQ64 convert it to 48 PPQN.

 !!! warning "Note Corruption"
     It is recommended not to have notes shorter than a duration of 4 ticks at 48 PPQN in a sequence as notes that are too short can end up corrupting other notes in the sequence; this may cause issues with notes being dropped by a channel during playback.

 ## seq loop
+Section markers, commonly referred to as "loop points", placeholder.

+When SEQ64 is creating sections in a sequence it looks specifically for MIDI meta message markers with a name of "section" and "loop".

 === "Section 1"
     ``` linenums="0" hl_lines="4-13"